 Elementary Program / "I Can Make A Difference Program"

-Over one hundred thousand students in grades K through 6 in 270 Rhode Island elementary schools have participated in the Feinstein Good Deeds program as well as students in several other states around the country.
+Over two hundred thousand students in grades K through 6 in 270 Rhode Island elementary schools have participated in the Feinstein Good Deeds program as well as students in several other states around the country.
 Students are encouraged to do good deeds and other acts of kindness that make a positive difference in the lives of others.
 Teachers are provided with incentives including grants for projects they undertake with their classes to help better their communities.

 recognized as Feinstein Leadership Schools.